 Land Navigation

 Land Navigation training must be mastered early in the training cycle for the Cadets to be fully successful in the tactical training which follows.
-The Land Navigation evaluation consists of three events totaling 100 points.
-The written examination is worth 20 percent.
-The day Land Navigation test is worth 50 percent.
-The night Land Navigation test is worth 30 percent.
-Each cadet must earn 70 percent on each test to pass this event.
-A passing score in Land Navigation is a criterion for success.
+The Land Navigation evaluation consists of three events: a written examination, a daytime practical test, and a nighttime practical test.
+Land Navigation is an essential skill for Cadets, Soldiers, and Officers alike.
 Prior to Land Navigation, Cadets will learn field craft while living and sleeping in the woods.
 They will set up field-expedient shelters using ponchos and whatever else is available.
-They'll learn how to maintain noise, light and litter discipline.
+They will learn how to maintain noise, light and litter discipline.

 Confidence Training